-The following operators are allowed in both MODEL_EXPRESSION and EXPRESSION:
+The following operators are allowed in both MODEL\EXPRESSION and EXPRESSION:

-- binary arithmetic operators: +, -, , /, ^
+- Binary arithmetic operators: +, -, \, /, ^

-- unary arithmetic operators: +, -
+- Unary arithmetic operators: +, -

-- binary comparison operators (which evaluate to either 0 or 1): <, >, <=, >=, !=
+- Binary comparison operators (which evaluate to either 0 or 1): <, >, <=, >=, !=

-Note that these operators are differentiable everywhere except on a line of the 2-dimensional real plane.
-However for facilitating convergence of Newton-type methods.
-Dynare assumes that real plane.
+Note the binary comparison operators are differentiable everywhere except on a line of the 2-dimensional real plane.
 However for facilitating convergence of Newton-type methods, Dynare assumes that, at the points of non-differentiability, the partial derivatives of these operators with respect to both arguments is equal to 0 (since this is the value of the partial derivatives everywhere else).

-The following special operators are accepted in $MODEL_EXPRESSION$ (but not in EXPRESSION):
+The following special operators are accepted in MODEL\EXPRESSION (but not in EXPRESSION):